How Many Jobs Are Available in Technology?

 Systems analysts (Entry level salary: $81,250)

 Companies like Facebook and Amazon joined the technology talent race early on and committed to hiring thousands of new technology-related workers.
-But these tech conglomerates aren’t alone and non-technology companies are seeking more job candidates with digital skill sets.
-With more and more companies fighting to attract the best technology talent, job seekers and even those with existing jobs are in the advantageous position of having more career options available than ever before.
+But these tech conglomerates aren’t alone and non-technology companies are seeking more candidates for jobs requiring a digital skill set.
+With more companies fighting to attract the best technology talent, job seekers and even those with existing jobs are in the advantageous position of having more career options available than ever before.

 How are people capitalizing on this trend and navigating the influx of opportunities?
-Skills-based learning has become a critical asset in the modern workers’ toolbox.
+Skills-based learning has become a critical asset in the modern workers’ toolbox for career and professional development.

-At Cengage Group, through our ed2go offering, we provide online instructor-facilitated courses and career training programs for adults looking to continue their learning journey.
-In the past year alone, we’ve seen an increase in tech-related training; our most popular courses include CompTIA Certification Training, Full Stack Software Developer Training, Introduction to Python 3 Programming, and Web Design Professional.
+At Cengage Group, our ed2go online education provides instructor-facilitated courses and career training programs for adults looking to continue their learning journey.
+In the past year alone, we’ve seen an increase in tech-related training.
+Our most popular courses include CompTIA Certification Training, Full Stack Software Developer Training, Introduction to Python 3 Programming, and Web Design Professional.
 Our ed2go courses offer learners a flexible, affordable and often fast path toward skilling up to meet new career demands.

 For context, John has taken more than 35 ed2go courses in the last 20 years to fill skills gaps on his resume, obtain new jobs in different career fields and stand out in existing roles.
 The types of courses he's taken cover a wide range of topics from business finance, to java programming, to photoshop, to web analytics and more.